Continuing care supplement for doctors

-The Supreme court It has ratified the right of doctors to receive the same continuous care supplement as nurses.
+The Supreme court It has ratified the right of physicians to receive the same continued care supplement as nurses.
 The court maintains that excluding this group and compensating its professionals for caring for patients on a permanent basis represents a “discriminatory” act and in no case justified by collective bargaining with the administration.

 The fourth section of the contentious-administrative court thus dismisses, in a sentence to which the Medical Office has had access, the appeal filed by the Government of Castilla-La Mancha against the complement of continuous care of the doctors of the Regional Health Service (Sescam).